 Once the largest town in Rice County, Sterling, Kansas, is located in the southern portion of the county on the Arkansas River, eight miles south of Lyons, the county seat.
 The settlement was first established in 1871 and called Peace.
 One of the earliest settlers was A.G.
 Landis, who built a store in the settlement, which consisted of only about seven families.
 When the Atchison, Topeka & Santa Fe Railroad built their tracks through the townsite in 1872, the town began to grow.

 One of the largest early industries was the Sterling Syrup Works, erected in 1881.
-Operated by Clements & Eustis, the factory could produce 2,000 gallons of syrup in a 24 hour period.
-The company raised their own cane on a tract of 640 acres and, during peak periods, employed about 60 men.
+Operated by Clements & Eustis, the factory could produce 2,000 gallons of syrup in a 24-hour period.
+The company raised its own cane on a tract of 640 acres and, during peak periods, employed about 60 men.

 A short time later, a Sugar Factory was also established by Reginald M. Sandys & Co. of New Orleans.

 By 1883, its population had grown to about 1,500.
 At that time, the town sported three banks, two architects and builders, six grocery stores, three hardware stores, three jewelry and music stores, four dry goods stores, a furniture store, three hotels, a druggist, and two shoemakers.